 The ‘whole egg yolks’ in the recipe; would they be cooked or raw?
-When I used raw yolks, the stuffing became too runny.
-So I opted for hard-boiled egg yolks.
+When I used raw yolks, the stuffing became too runny, so I opted for more hard-boiled egg yolks.

 Vegetarian first course, lunch or side dish for 6 to 8 persons; preparation in advance 20 minutes + preparing the dough; preparation 1 hour.